Pampas Cat and Taxonomy

 - road deaths (traffic)

 Its coat is relatively plain making it less commercially viable.
-However, the chart below shows that a large number of pelts were, at one stage, traded:
+However, a large number of pelts were, at one stage, traded.

 However, I am always skeptical about these sorts of figures.
 They came by the way from Wild Cats Of The World (Sunquists) a most reliable source.